syncfusion-content/javascript-docs/js/Grid/Responsive.md

 ---
 # Responsive

-The grid control has support for responsive behavior based on client browser’s width and height.
+The grid control has support for responsive behavior based on client browser's width and height.
 To enable responsive, [`isResponsive`](http://help.syncfusion.com/js/api/ejgrid#members:isresponsive "isResponsive") property should be true.
 There are three modes of responsive layout is available in grid based on client width.
 They are.

 * Mobile(<321px)
 * Tablet (321px to 800px)